 The name is SHAKSHUKA (pronounced ‘shack-shoe-kah’).
 I frowned and asked again, looking absolutely like a fool at a foodie event.
 Shouldn’t I know this stuff?
 Thankfully my foodie friend who stood next to me seemed to have little to no knowledge about shakshuka, leaving us both with no choice but to stuff our mouths with this saucy-eggy thing before we voiced further obliviousness.

 Sometimes called shakshouka, this dish has its roots in the Middle East and Northern Africa, were it has existed for centuries!
 The traditional dish consists of eggs poached in a sauce of tomatoes, olive oil, peppers, onion and garlic, and commonly spiced with cumin, paprika, cayenne pepper and nutmeg.
 Today there are many variations of Shakshuka but it’s still traditionally served with pita bread, challah or a crusty bread.

 how to make a traditional shakshuka recipe

 - Start by heating oil in a cast iron skillet.
 I am using my Le Creuset cast iron skillet because it distributes heat perfectly and all my eggs are cooked evenly.
-Plus it is very pretty to serve since shakshuka is served in the cast iron skillet that’s cooked in 🙂
+Plus it is very pretty to serve since shakshuka is served in the cast iron skillet it’s cooked in 🙂

 - Add the shallots (substitute for white onions) and red bell peppers.
 Try to chop them all the same size so they cook uniformly.
-When the onions are translucent and the peppers have soften, add garlic and sauté until fragrant.
+When the onions are translucent and the peppers have softened, add garlic and sauté until fragrant.